wics-uw/website/content/pages/constitution.md

 -   The Systems Committee (wics-sys) shall:

     1. Be chaired by the systems administrator;

+    2. Consist solely of members appointed by the systems administrator;

-    2. Operate all equipment in the possession of the committee;
+    3. Operate all computing equipment in the possession of the committee;

-    3. Maintain and upgrade the software on the equipment used by the committee.
+    4. Maintain and upgrade all systems in possession of the committee, including office terminals and servers;

+    5. To maintain the committee's source code repositories and software;

+    6. To maintain the committee's official website, wics.uwaterloo.ca.

 -   Other Committees\
     The undergraduate committee can create and task standing committees